 Opinion: Tom Mchale reviews the Ruger PC Carbine.
-We are giving away this PCC with a matching caliber Ruger pistol.
-Enter here!
+In July of 2019, AmmoLand News gave away this PCC with a matching caliber Ruger pistol.
+See who won here!

 That’s right.
-Ammoland and Ruger will give away a combo set of this PC Carbine and the Security 9 pistol.
+Ammoland and Ruger gave away a combo set of this PC Carbine and the Security 9 pistol in 2019.

 Ruger PC Carbine: A Quick Tour

 The PC Carbine M-LOK model is available in 9mm only (for now) and uses Ruger SR9 magazines.
 A 17-round mag is included with this rifle.
-The idea is that you can share not only ammo, but magazines between the carbine and your Ruger handgun.
-If you’re the winner of this carbine, you’ll also get a Ruger Security 9 pistol which uses the same magazine.
-If you don’t win the carbine / pistol package and happen to carry a popular Austrian pistol, no worries.
+The idea is that you can share not only ammo but magazines between the carbine and your Ruger handgun.
+If you’re the winner of this carbine, you’ll also get a Ruger Security 9 pistol that uses the same magazine.
+If you don’t win the carbine/pistol package and happen to carry a popular Austrian pistol, no worries.
 The PC Carbine comes with a replaceable magazine well insert that accepts standard Glock 9mm double-stack magazines.
 That gets particularly interesting if you attach one of the 33 rounders.